-Whilst Darth Vader gives the bounty hunters their mission in Empire he points to Boba Fett and explicitly tells him that he wants the targets alive and that there can be “no disintegrations”.
+While Darth Vader gives the bounty hunters their mission in Empire, he points to Boba Fett and explicitly tells him that he wants the targets alive and that there can be “no disintegrations”.
 The line is one of Vader’s most recognisable and teases an intriguing backstory between Vader and Fett.

-Although Fett kept to Vader’s rules in Episode V a fondness for disintegrations must be a Mandalorian trait with the titular Mando unleashing a devastating disintegration gun that completely obliterates its enemies in the show.
+Although Fett kept to Vader’s rules in Episode V a fondness for disintegrations must be a Mandalorian trait.
+In the show, the titular Mando unleashes a devastating disintegration gun that completely obliterates its enemies in the show.

 The Mud Horn

 When the Jawa’s strip the Razor Crest for parts they agree to return them to the Mandalorian once he gets them a Mud Horn egg.
-The large Rhino like creature resembles the ‘Reek’ from Attack of the Clones, and the resultant confrontation mirrors lots of imagery from Episode II where another Mandalorian, Jango Fett, takes on a similar creature.
+The Rhino-like creature resembles the ‘Reek’ from Attack of the Clones, and the resultant confrontation mirrors lots of imagery from Episode II where another Mandalorian, Jango Fett, takes on a similar creature.

-Having stared the MCU with 2008’s Iron Man (which wasn’t owned by Disney at the time), starring in numerous MCU movies as Happy Hogan, directing the remakes of Jungle Book and the Lion King, The Mandalorian’s main writer and showrunner, Jon Favreau has handled more than his share of Disney properties.
+Having started the MCU with 2008’s Iron Man (which wasn’t owned by Disney at the time) and also starring in numerous MCU movies as Happy Hogan.
+As well as directing the remakes of Jungle Book and the Lion King, The Mandalorian’s primary writer and showrunner, Jon Favreau has handled more than his share of Disney properties.

-Favreau is also a well known Star Wars fan and voiced Rio Durant in the live-action Han Solo prequel Solo, and Pre Vizsla the leader Death Watch, a Mandalorian extremist group in the animated Clone Wars.
+Favreau is also a well known Star Wars fan and voiced Rio Durant in the live-action Han Solo prequel Solo, and Pre Vizsla, the leader of Death Watch, a Mandalorian extremist group in the animated Clone Wars.
 Favreau returns to a Star Wars role once again by voicing ‘Paz Vizsla’ a heavy Mandalorian trooper who appears in the shows third episode.
-His backstory is unclear, and the name is only revealed in the credits, but his connection to Pre Vizsla is almost certain.
+His backstory is unclear, and the name ‘Paz’ only appears in the credits, but his connection to Pre Vizsla is almost guaranteed.

 A Familiar Clone Wars Story

-The fourth episode sees the Mandalorian trying to find a safe haven for Baby Yoda, landing on a planet that reveals they need his help.
-The local farming village is regularly raided by mercenaries who steal all of their produce, and so the villagers ask the Mandalorian to fight off their attackers.
+The fourth episode sees the Mandalorian trying to find a safe place for Baby Yoda, and landing on a planet that claims to need his help.
+The local farming village explains that they are regularly attacked by mercenaries who steal all of their produce, and so the villagers ask the Mandalorian to fight off their attackers.
 Instead, he and Gina Carano’s Cara Dune decide to teach the villagers to fight their enemy on their own.

-The episode plays out almost exactly like, and pays some visual homages to, the seventeenth episode of The Clone Wars Season 2, “Bounty Hunters”.
+The episode plays out almost the same, and pays some visual homages to, the seventeenth episode of The Clone Wars Season 2, “Bounty Hunters”.
 The animated show’s episode sees Obi-Wan, Anakin, and Ahsoka teach a village how to fight so they can fight off Hondo Ohnaka’s pirates from stealing their crops.

-One of the fourth episode’s many call-backs sees the return of Blue Milk, which was first seen in the original Star Wars movie as a bight blue drink at the Lars Homestead.
+One of the fourth episode’s many call-backs sees the return of Blue Milk, which was first seen in the original Star Wars movie as a bright blue drink at the Lars Homestead.

 Cara, Endor, and Alderaan

 Gina Carano’s ‘Carasynthia “Cara” Dune’ debuts in the fourth episode of the series as a former Rebel shock trooper.
-Over the series, it is revealed that she fought alongside Han Solo, Leia Organa and Chewbacca on Endor, during the final battle against the Empire.
-And is later mentioned that Cara is originally from Alderaan, and so could have been a key part of Bail Organa’s initial resistance to the Empire.
+Throughout the series, it Cara is revealed to have fought alongside Han Solo, Leia Organa and Chewbacca on Endor, during the final battle against the Empire.
+It also mentioned that Cara was originally from Alderaan, and so could have been a crucial part of Bail Organa’s initial resistance to the Empire.

-The Lothal based ‘Loth-Cat’ starts out as a seemingly random creature in the Star Wars Rebels, but eventually go on to play an extremely important role.
-The cats make their live-action debut in The Mandalorian’s fourth episode
+The Lothal based ‘Loth-Cat’ began as a seemingly random creature in the Star Wars Rebels animated series, but eventually went on to play a significant role by the end of the show.
+The cats make their live-action debut in The Mandalorian’s fourth episode.

-The village that the Mandalorian and Cara help turns out to be underside by a group of thieving mercenaries who have their own AT-ST. The chicken walker is assembled from various parts and has a unique new paint job.
-The reappearance of an Imperial walker brings with it some familiar imagery and gives a smart explanation as to what will of likely happened to much of the former Empire’s technology.
+The village that the Mandalorian and Cara help turns out to be under siege by a group of thieving mercenaries who have an AT-ST. The chicken walker is assembled from various parts and has a unique new paint job.
+The reappearance of an Imperial walker brings with it some familiar imagery.
+It also gives a smart explanation as to what will have likely happened to much of the former Empire’s technology.

 The Mandloarian’s fifth episode is perhaps the most easter egg and reference filled episode of the season, as it sees The Mandalorian head to Tatooine.There he returns to the infamous hive of “scum and villainy” (as Obi-Wan puts it) that is Mos Eisley.
-As the home to many of the Star Wars franchise’s most iconic moments like Obi-Wan’s first Jedi Mind trick, the cantina scene, and the introduction of Han Solo, Chewbacca, and the Millennium Falcon a return to Mos Eisley shows how much fun the show is having with its exploration of the galaxy far, far away.
-As a later nod to Mos Eisley Greef Karga describes Nevarro as getting back to its regular state of “scum and villainy”.
+As the home to many of the Star Wars franchise’s most iconic moments (like Obi-Wan’s first Jedi Mind trick, the cantina scene, and the introduction of Han Solo) a return to Mos Eisley was almost inevitable.
+A later nod to Mos Eisley comes when Greef Karga describes Nevarro as getting back to its normal state of “scum and villainy”.

 The aptly, albeit rather shamelessly, named DUM droids from The Phantom Menace return as the shows heads to Tatooine, still helping repair ships as we saw them do during the pod race scenes in Episode I.

-The Mandalorian’s very first scene was a cool new take on the famous cantina scene from A New Hope.
-Although some sort of homage to the scene was expected (with other Star Wars shows and movies doing it plenty of times before), actually visiting ‘the’ original cantina form the first Star Wars movie was a very interesting surprise.
+The Mandalorian’s very first scene was a fresh new take on the famous cantina scene from A New Hope.
+Although some sort of homage to the scene was expected (with other Star Wars shows and movies doing it plenty of times before), actually visiting ‘the’ original cantina form the first Star Wars movie was a surprise.
 On Mos Eisley, The Mandalorian heads straight to the Cantina, which is officially called Chalmun’s Spaceport Cantina.
-The cantina notably has no music at all (whereas the Cantina Band graced the bar decades earlier), and is now run by droids, whereas R2-D2 and C-3PO were kicked out as the original cantina didn’t serve ’their kind’.
+The Cantina notably has no music at all (whereas the Cantina Band graced the bar decades earlier), and is now run by droids, whereas R2-D2 and C-3PO had been unallowed access out as the original Cantina didn’t serve ‘their kind’.
 The scene doubles as a great reference and shows off how every corner of the galaxy far, far away has changed after the Empire’s fall.

 The Star Wars card game of Sabacc has been mentioned many times over the years, and eventually featured heavily in Solo: A Star Wars Story.
 There it is revealed to be how Han Solo won the Millennium Falcon from Lando Calrissian.
 On the show, Amy Sedaris’ Peli Motto, who is left to both repair The Razor Crest and look after Baby Yoda, is seen playing a game of Sabacc with her DUM droids.

 The Mandalorian’s encounter with the Tusken Raiders is surprisingly peaceful.
-After seeing them and their giant Bantahs, rather than fighting (or massacring them) as we’ve seen in the past he instead signs to them, asking for permission to travel through their land.
+After seeing them, rather than fighting as we’ve seen in the past, Mando instead used a form of sign language to ask for permission to travel through the area.

 “He’s No Good To Me Dead”

-Boba Fett is one of the most recognisable and popular characters of the entire Star Wars series, and yet in the original trilogy, he has a grand total of five lines of dialogue.
+Boba Fett is one of the most recognisable and popular characters of the entire Star Wars series.
+Yet, in the original trilogy, he has a total of five lines of dialogue.
 One of those is his “he’s no good to me dead”.
-The line is echoed when The Mandalorian and Jake Cannavale’s Toro Calican are discussing how to capture Ming Na-Wen’s Fennec Shand, The Mandalorian notes that “she is no good us dead”.
+The line is echoed when The Mandalorian and Jake Cannavale’s Toro Calican are discussing how to capture Ming Na-Wen’s Fennec Shand, Mando notes that “she is no good us dead”.

 The High Ground